I’m about to be released from prison – what do I need to know? Task

 Money

 You might be able to apply for different benefits when you are released from prison.
 These include housing benefits, child tax credits, employment and disability-related benefits.
-Its important to go to your local Jobcentre Plus on release and tell them your current situation.
+It’s important to go to your local Jobcentre Plus on release and tell them your current situation.

 You will be given any money that you have saved or earned while you were in prison.
 The prison may give you a travel warrant when leaving prison to pay for your travel back home.